vchandwani/varun-react-app/readme.md

 I have used jest enzyme for running test.

-I was not able to do custom Hook testing, I will need to learn that and will do it in coming weeks.
+I was not able to do custom Hook testing, due to time shortage.

 Further components can be de-structured, to make them more independent.